sc2-pulse/sc2-pulse/README.md

 ### Web API
 The Blizzard web API can be used as a last resort when everything else breaks.
 It is disabled by default.
 Some endpoints can be manually redirected to web API via AdminController.
+You can enable auto web API by setting the `com.nephest.battlenet.sc2.ladder.alternative.web.auto` application property to `true`.

 #### Blizzard ToS compatibility
 Even though the API is not forbidden via robots.txt, the